 Nearly half of the nation’s families with young children struggle to make ends meet.
-A new KIDS COUNT policy report makes the case for creating opportunity for families by addressing the needs of parents and their children simultaneously.
-Creating Opportunity for Families: A Two-Generation Approach describes a new approach to reducing poverty, which calls for connecting low-income families with early childhood education, job training and other tools to achieve financial stability and break the cycle of poverty — and recommends ways to help equip parents and children with what they need to thrive.
+A new KIDS COUNT policy report makes the case for creating opportunity for families by addressing the needs of parents and their children simultaneously with a two-generation approach.
+Creating Opportunity for Families: A Two-Generation Approach describes a new approach to reducing families in poverty, which calls for connecting low-income families with early childhood education, job training and other tools to achieve financial stability and break the cycle of poverty — and recommends ways to help equip parents and children with what they need to thrive.

 Creating Opportunities With Partnerships to Build Two-Generation Approaches

 Low-income families with children age 8 and under face extra barriers that can affect the early years of a child’s development.
 Parents in these families are more likely than their higher-income peers to lack higher education and employment, to have difficulty speaking English and to be younger than 25.

 Many low-income families are headed by a single parent with no more than a high school diploma whose median monthly earnings cover just over half the basic costs of raising children.

 Nearly half of American families with children age 8 and under are low income